 MSFS Program Requirements

-The mission of the Forensic Science program is to provide our students with a comprehensive graduate level educational and research experiences in the forensic sciences and to prepare them for careers in public and private laboratories.
-Students completing the program are also provided a foundation for further graduate studies.
-The program's emphasis is to develop students' laboratory, medico-legal, and public policy skills through a series of required and elective courses, and through selecting and completing a research project.
+The mission of the Forensic Science program is to provide our students with comprehensive graduate level educational and research experiences in the forensic sciences and to prepare them for careers in public and private laboratories.
+The program also provides a strong foundation for further graduate studies.

 In addition to completing a series of forensic science courses, students in the MSFS program are required to take courses in chemical instrumental analysis, biochemistry, quantitative analysis, and recombinant DNA technology offered by the Department of Chemistry and the Department of Biology.
 Students are encouraged to design a course of study (in consultation with their faculty advisor) with a specific concentration to meet their professional goals.